l3r8yJ/l3r8yj.github.io/_posts/2023/2023-10-15-on-the-cutting-edge-of-exception-handling.md

 ```
 So, first of all, this looks like a mess.
 You probably didn't want to read this code, or you had to struggle to realize what is written here.
 But that's beside the point, just a quick note.
 Let's look at it from the other side.
-When a programmer writes the `throw` keyword, he knows that somewhere in the program he has a piece of code that will be executed.
+When a programmer writes the `throw` keyword, he or she knows that somewhere in the program he or she has a piece of code that will be executed.
 Looks familiar, doesn't it?

-To refresh your memory take a look at this
+To refresh your memory, take a look at this
 ```asm
 _start:
     ; Entry point of the program